 Make a sound similar to “ng” by opening your mouth and going in your vocal range all the way up and then all the way down until you are familiar with the process.
 Just remember ground rules: no pushing of your voice while sliding up and no straining, just let yourself break if that is what you feel, and cover your ears with plugs to become conscious of what you really sound like.

-Can you avoid this break?
+Can you avoid this break when learning how to sing higher?
 Yes, by modifying the vowels in the song’s lyrics, you can.
 Case in point: vowel modification is based on an acoustic principle that rounded or more closed vowels enable a singer to let go of his/her chest voice slowly and bringing in his/her voice head.
 You know by instinct, even if aren’t a singer, that you can sounder higher by shouting “whoo-hoo” instead of “ah-ha.”

 Try doing this: sing higher scales using closed sounds of the vowels “ee” or “oo.”
 Once you are into the ideal register, slowly sing “uh” and “oh” while you maintain the resonance of the closed vowels.
 Yet another example is to modify “uh” to “ah” when ascending on the latter vowel as you enter that break area.
 This will make it easier for you to learn how to hit high notes.

-Most singers, even the seasoned ones, find the vocal exercises in which you trill the tongue or bubble the lips plain silly.
+Most singers, even the beginners and seasoned ones who want to sing higher, find the vocal exercises in which you trill the tongue or bubble the lips plain silly.
 There is a logical reason, however, for doing these exercises that release partially-blocked or semi-occluded sounds: the pressure which your tongue or lips create feeds your vocal cords pressure for easier phonation and proper air resistance.

-As mentioned previously, the “ng” and “zzz” sounds can help warm up your voice to transition into its upper registry and assist your vocal cords to perform without straining them.
+As mentioned previously, when learning how to sing higher notes the “ng” and “zzz” sounds can help warm up your voice to transition into its upper registry and assist your vocal cords to perform without straining them.
 A consonant placed in front of a vowel has the same benefit as a partially-blocked or semi-occluded sound, albeit in a musical tone.
 Take note to remember the following:

 The repetitive singing of problematic notes as friendly exercises can help a singer experience vocal balance and store it in his/her memory bank for future use.
 Certain vowels that are easier for some singers may be more difficult for others to sing.
 Find your own friendly vowels and repeatedly practice them on your problem notes.

 You can lighten your otherwise over-heavy voice by singing your exercises from top notes to bottom notes to break the cycle of getting out of your chest voice in order to gain access to your upper registry.
-Starting from top notes will force you to lighten your voice and squeeze your vocal cords less, reduce the rise of your larynx, etc.
+Starting from top notes will force you to lighten your voice and squeeze your vocal cords less, reduce the rise of your larynx, etc and you will soon learn how to sing higher notes.

 Replacing text with an exercise works on problem notes, too.
 Try singing “noo” on the higher notes and add the text gradually back in.
 You can modify vowels to find the most appropriate substitutes for problem words.
 When you sing the word “that” in your upper registry, for instance, pronounce it as “thet” to make it easier to sing.